alanmun/3D-Interactive-Portfolio/README.md

 ### Note: this repository is for my personal Website **and** portfolio
 This project and repository were originally for my 3D portfolio made using three.js.
-Since then I've expanded it into a personal website that contains my learning portfolio along with other things.
+Since then I've expanded it into a personal website that contains that learning portfolio along with other things.

 # 3D-Interactive-Portfolio
 Creating a universe inside of your browser where you can explore things I have created